This post may contain affiliate links. Learn more here.

 3) Minimize lifestyle creep

 As life progresses you will earn promotions and raises.
 Without focus and attention, it is easy to let lifestyle expenses creep up.
-That’s not to say that all lifestyle increases are bad, but they should be monitored so that they don’t become a financial burden.
+This can lead to big financial mistakes.
+That's not to say that all lifestyle increases are bad, but they should be monitored so that they don't become a financial burden.

 One easy way to apply this money lesson is to follow the one-third rule.
 Every time you receive a raise or bonus, allocate one-third to long-term goals, one-third to short-term goals, and spend the last third.
 With the one-third rule, you get to enjoy your success today while also making tangible progress towards improving your future.